wednesday-solutions/hapi-swagger/usageguide.md

 ## Example code in project

-There are a number of examples of different uses of `hapi-swagger` in the examples directory.
+There are a number of examples of different uses of `hapi-swaggerui` in the examples directory.
 These files contain a full Hapi node app:

 -   [`custom.js`](examples/custom.js) - how build a custom documentation page with its own CSS and JS
--   [`debug.js`](examples/debug.js) - how console.log debug information from `hapi-swagger`
+-   [`debug.js`](examples/debug.js) - how console.log debug information from `hapi-swaggerui`
 -   [`group-ordered.js`](examples/group-ordered.js) - how group and ordered endpoints in the UI
 -   [`jwt.js`](examples/jwt.js) - how to used the plug-in in combination with JSON Web Tokens (JWT) `securityDefinition`
 -   [`options.js`](examples/options.js) - how to use many of the plug-ins options